heshmAhmed/library-management-system/README.md

 Once the application is running, you can interact with the API endpoints using tools like cURL, Postman, or any HTTP client library in your preferred programming language.

 ## Example API Endpoints

+- Here is the [postman api ](https://www.postman.com/heshmahmed/workspace/hesham-ahmed-api-protofilo/collection/7099221-e52caa9a-df60-4c5a-8b49-d5323aaf9790?action=share&creator=7099221) so you can try it locally

 - #### Retrieve All Books:
 ```
 GET http://localhost:8080/library/api/books